EricPacefactory/Muledrop/README.md

 In order to generate/save reporting data, the system needs to have a camera entry which is used to organize all data coming from a single source/scene.
 At least one video source should also be associated with the camera entry, so that there is some data to analyze!
 The video can be a file or an RTSP networked source.

-The `editor.py` script (found in the root folder of the project) can be used to create new camera entries, along with assigning video files or RTSP info to a given camera entry, simple launch the script and follow the prompts.
+The `editor.py` script (found in the root folder of the project) can be used to create new camera entries, along with assigning video files or RTSP info to a given camera entry, simply launch the script and follow the prompts.

 ## Configuration